MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/ios.md

 > * [Xamarin](xamarin.md)
 > * [React Native](react-native.md)

-Let's get started with setting up Mobile Center iOS SDK in your app to use Analytics, Crashes and Distribute services:
+Let's get started with setting up Mobile Center iOS SDK in your app to use Analytics, Crashes, and Distribute services:

 Contents: